tst-race/race-quickstart/README.md

 ## First Deployment
-The first deployment will be a small deployment with 4 linux clients, 6 linux servers, and an optional Android client, and uses development exemplar versions of comms and network-manager plugins.
+The first deployment will be a small deployment with 4 linux clients, 6 linux servers, and an optional Android client (if __not__ using an android device, switch to [this guide](no-android.md#first-deployment)), and uses development exemplar versions of comms and network-manager plugins.

 ### Creating the Deployment
 Running the following commands will pull down prebuilt RACE software, use them to generate initial configuration files, and fetch and run a set of docker containers to run the individual RACE nodes.